k24d/fluent-plugin-splunkapi/README.md

       # sourcetype: 'sourcetype' parameter passed to Splunk
       sourcetype fluent

+      # time_format: the time format of each event
+      # value: 'none', 'unixtime', or time format string
+      time_format unixtime

       # format: the text format of each event
       # value: 'json', 'field', or 'text'
       #